idaholab/moose/modules/contact/doc/content/source/constraints/TangentialLMConstraint.md

 and $\vec{v}_T$ is the tangential velocity, $\vec{t}_T$ is the tangential stress, $\mu$ is the friction coefficient, and $p_N$ is the normal contact pressure.
-The KKT conditions are implemented using a Nonlinear Complimentarity Function (NCP), specifically the Fischer-Burmeister function:
+The KKT conditions are implemented using a Nonlinear Complimentarity Problem (NCP) function, specifically the Fischer-Burmeister function:

 \begin{equation}
     \phi_{FB}(a, b) = a + b - \sqrt{a^2 + b^2}